-U.S. top court grapples with Apple-Samsung iPhone patent feud
+Apple-Samsung iPhone patent feud leaves U.S. top court struggling

 BEETLE COMPARISON

-Several justices struggled with how they would devise a test for lower courts and juries to use to figure out design patent damages.
+Using as an example the Volkswagen Beetle's unique automobile body contour, Justice Elena Kagan suggested it might be difficult for a jury to decide how much damages to award based on a theoretical patent infringement of its shape, when that trait might be the main factor driving consumers to buy it.

-Using the example of a Volkswagen Beetle automobile, with its unique shape, Justice Elena Kagan suggested it might be difficult for a jury to decide how much damages to award based on the shape, when that trait might be the primary factor driving consumers to buy it.
+Smartphones like Cupertino, California-based Apple's iPhone and South Korea-based Samsung Electronics Co Ltd's Galaxy have become an indispensable part of everyday life for many people worldwide, as well as huge business for their makers.
+Samsung is the world's No. 1 smartphone manufacturer.
+Apple is its fiercest rival.

-Samsung paid Apple $548.2 million last December, fulfilling part of its liability stemming from a 2012 verdict for infringing Apple's iPhone patents and copying its appearance in making the Galaxy and other devices.
+The case was heard on same day Samsung scrapped its flagship Galaxy Note 7 smartphone following reports of the phones catching fire.
+It was supposed to have competed with Apple's latest iPhone for smartphone market supremacy.

 Samsung has contended it should not have had to turn over all its profits on phones that infringed the iPhone design patents, which the company said contributed only marginally to a complex product with thousands of patented features.
-Samsung argues that it should not have had to pay as much as $399 million of that $548.2 million payout for infringement of the three patented designs at issue.

-The ruling by the justices could have a lasting impact on designers and product manufacturers if they decide to curtail damages for swiping a patented design.
+Chief Justice John Roberts said that since the patented designs involve the outer case of a smartphone and not "all the chips and wires" inside, the profits awarded should not be based on the entire price of the phone.

-Design patent fights only very rarely reach the Supreme Court, which had not heard such a case in more than 120 years, when the products involved were considerably less high-tech: carpets and a spoon handle.
+After the argument, Samsung's attorney, Kathleen Sullivan, said, "We are hopeful that the Supreme Court will give a sensible and fair reading to the design patent statute.
+That would be a win for businesses and consumers alike."

-The U.S. Court of Appeals for the Federal Circuit in Washington last year upheld the 2012 patent infringement verdict for Apple.
-The court, however, said the iPhone's appearance could not be protected through trademarks.
+Apple's chief litigation officer, Noreen Krall, said courts at every level have found that Samsung intentionally and blatantly copied the iPhone, adding: "We think that's wrong and that it poses chilling risks to the future of design innovation."
+A ruling is due by the end of June.
+Apple sued Samsung in 2011, asserting that its rival stole its technology and the iPhone's trademarked appearance.
+After a trial in 2012, Apple was awarded nearly $930 million in damages.

-Samsung has said in court papers that if it wins the case, it expects to be reimbursed the money it has already paid.
+The U.S. Court of Appeals for the Federal Circuit in Washington last year upheld the patent infringement verdict, but said the iPhone's appearance could not be protected through trademarks.
+That cut Samsung's damages back to $548.2 million.
+Design patent fights very rarely reach the Supreme Court, which had not heard such a case in more than 120 years.

 (Reporting by Andrew Chung; Editing by Will Dunham)